tytydraco/yessleep/out/My_wife_and_I_discovered_we_had_bed_bugs_The_reason_they_were_there_made_it_so_much_worse.md

 “Y’all should be good now.”
 He gathered his gear.
 “Just slowly start to unpack.
 The bugs should be dead within a few weeks.”

-“Won’t they continue feeding on us?”
-My wife asked.

-“Yes, but as they crawl over the fungus to reach you, it’ll suffocate them.
-It’s the fastest way to get out of this mess.”

 ***

-Within weeks, the bites had stopped.
+Within a month, the bites had stopped.
 My wife and I could sleep peacefully again.
-Life was normal.
-At least, it seemed that way.
+Life was normal, so it seemed.

 About six months into our newfound freedom, I received a call.